A generalized risk approach to path inference based on hidden Markov models: Risk-based path inference

 thus $R_{\infty}(\cdot|x^T)$ is minimized by a {Viterbi path}, i.e. a sequence of maximum posterior probability.
 Let $v(\cdot ; \infty)$ stand for the corresponding classifier, i.e.

 with a suitable tie-breaking rule.

-Evidently, Viterbi paths also minimize the following risk It can actually be advantageous to use the log-likelihood based risk \eqref{loglikerisk} since, as we shall see later, it leads to various natural generalizations (Sections \ref{sec:combrisk} and \ref{sec:bridge}).
+Note that Viterbi paths also minimize the following risk It can actually be advantageous to use the logarithmic risk \eqref{loglikerisk} since, as we shall see later, this leads to various natural generalizations (Sections \ref{sec:combrisk} and \ref{sec:bridge}).

-When sequences are compared pointwise, it is common to use additive loss-functions of the form where $l(a_t,b_t)\geq 0$ is the loss associated with classifying the $t$-th element $a_t$ as $b_t$.
+When sequences are compared pointwise, it is common to use additive loss functions of the form where $l(y_t,s_t)\geq 0$ is the loss associated with classifying the $t$-th element $y_t$ as $s_t$.
 Typically, for every state $s$, $l(s,s)=0$.
 It is not hard to see that, with $L_{1}$ as in \eqref{point-loss}, the corresponding risk can be represented as follows

-where $R_t(s|x^T)=\sum_{a\in S} l(a,s)p_t(a|x^T)$.
-Most commonly, $l$ is again symmetrical, or zero-one, i.e. $l(s,s')=\mathbb{I}_{\{s\ne s'\}}$, where $\mathbb{I}_A$ stands for the indicator function of set $A$.
+where $R_t(s|x^T)=\sum_{y\in S} l(y,s)p_t(y|x^T)$.
+Most commonly, $l$ is again symmetrical, or zero-one, i.e. $l(y,s)=\mathbb{I}_{\{s\ne y\}}$, where $\mathbb{I}_A$ stands for the indicator function of set $A$.
 In this case, $L_1$ is naturally related to the {\it Hamming distance} \citep{CentroidEstimators2008}.
 Then also $R_t(s_t|x^T)=1-p_t(s_t|x^T)$ so that the corresponding risk is